follow-the-vine-to-get-to-the-melon/cv_hw/README.md

 When working with a Jupyter notebook, you can edit the *.py files either in the Jupyter interface (in your browser) or with your favorite editor (Visual Studio Code, ...).
 Whenever you save a *.py file, the notebook will reload their content directly.

+**Working with [Jupyter notebooks](https://code.visualstudio.com/docs/python/jupyter-support) using vscode.**

+It is better for debugging, such as viewing variables.

 How do you download the assignments?
 ------------------------------------